upadhyay1302/Smart-and-Reactive-Speaker-System-/README.md

 Considering all the different licenses, their common ground and the most restrictive conditions, I have decided to open source our code with the Apache 2.0 License.

+## Professionalism:

+There are no apparent or serious security issues with the system.
+Privacy is also considered as we do not store user biometric date or any recording of the user.
+Song feedback is only considered with respect to song and not individual users.